The book: The History of Jazz in Europe

 The first steps

-In the course of 2005 some contributions came in.
+In the course of 2005, several contributions came in.
 However, not all counties in Europe were covered by these contributions.
 Despite many efforts by the editors, not enough contributors were found to fill the gaps.
-Not all submissions were of the quality that was hoped for.
-Often the focus was more on the political history of the country or region than on the development of jazz.
+Not all submissions were of the quality that was hoped for by the editors.
+Often the focus was more on the political, social and economic history of the country or region than on the development of jazz.
+Furthermore, the lining up of great and successful men and groups were given more prominence in the contributions than the jazz from that country.
+Therefore, the editors decided to turn around the writing process.
+First, the editors wanted to create an overarching text, a framework, that later could be filled in by the contributions of the contributors.